crypblizz8/crab-stuff/day-one/README.md

 Goals for Day One

-- Figure out the main resources
+- [ ] Figure out the main resources
-- Figure out the cirriculum
+- [x] Figure out the cirriculum
-- Start understanding the data structures etc.
+- [x] Start understanding the data structures etc.

 Completed

 - Used ChatGPT to summarise a 1H Youtube Video Course + understand the notes
 - Speed 2x watched another YT tutorial
-- ***

 ### Learnings.

-My Personal Summary of the above

 Summarize varibles + other data tyes.